G1-AI-muh-myra/cat-breeds-10/README.md

 This repository contains a comprehensive analysis of cat breed classification using various convolutional neural network (CNN) models.
 It is part of the project for the **ISB46703 - Principle of Artificial Intelligence** subject, focusing on dataset preparation, model performance evaluation, and improvement strategies.
 Detailed analysis of confusion matrices, training accuracy, and loss trends are included to provide comprehensive insights.

 ## Overview
 Cat breed classification is a challenging task due to the subtle visual differences between breeds.
-This project employs three popular neural network architectures—**ResNet50**, **DenseNet121**, and **MobileNetV3Small**—to tackle this classification problem.
+This project employs three popular neural network architectures (**ResNet50**, **DenseNet121**, and **MobileNetV3Small**) to tackle this classification problem.
 The goal is to analyze their performance, identify areas for improvement, and suggest enhancements.

 The selected domain for this project is **Animal subspecies**.
 The dataset is sourced from the Kaggle repository **'nikolasgegenava/cat-breeds'** (Top 10 classes by image count).
-The target dataset size is **~5,000 images**, with approximately **200-500 images per class** across ten cat breed classes:
+The target dataset size is **~5,000 images**, with approximately **500 images per class** across ten cat breed classes:
 - Abyssinian
 - Bombay
 - Egyptian Mau